Social Icons

 Directed by Chang Cheh

-If you have not been privileged to have seen this movie, I’m sorry because you definitely missed one of the best martial arts film that there is.
+If you haven’t been privileged to see this movie, I’m sorry—because you’ve definitely missed one of the best martial arts films out there.

-Five Deadly Venoms is a martial film from the 70s that has a great storyline, and it comes along with it a bag full of suspense.
-The movie carries you along as you try to discover the five martial art crew, and although some are so well pronounced the suspense of whom the last one was, will keep you guessing.
+Five Deadly Venoms is a martial arts film from the 70s with a great storyline and a bag full of suspense.
+The movie pulls you along as you try to uncover the identities of the five martial arts fighters.
+While some are easy to spot, the suspense of who the last one is will keep you guessing.

-One thing that this old Kung Fu movies have that made me laugh is the way people die.
-They don’t just drop dead they do a last move, like an attempt to get up then fall down dead, like someone who got stung by a scorpion.
-And, the blood used in these movies was too red to even be confused with blood, but that aside, Five Deadly Venoms, was a movie done to perfection and it is a cult Hong Kong martial arts film.
+One thing that always makes me laugh about these old Kung Fu movies is how people die.
+They don’t just drop dead—they do a final move, like trying to get up before collapsing, as if they’ve been stung by a scorpion.
+And the blood?
+It’s so bright red it’s hard to even confuse it with real blood.
+But aside from that, Five Deadly Venoms is a movie done to perfection and is considered a cult classic in Hong Kong martial arts cinema.

-The movie’s plot is about a group of five Kung Fu fighters, who were taught by their master, five unique Kung Fu styles:
+The movie’s plot revolves around a group of five Kung Fu fighters, each taught a unique style by their master:

-The Second: Snake, who can fight with both hands while standing and lying on the floor.
+2. Snake: Can fight with both hands while standing or lying on the floor.

-The Fifth: Toad, his skin is tough and practically hard to pierce.
+5. Toad: His skin is tough and nearly impossible to pierce.

-The master felt that the five were using their skills for evil deeds and regretted teaching them, so he taught a young student all the fighting styles and sends him on an errand before he (the master) died that he should find all five and stop the ones that are using their skills for evil and leave the ones that are living a good life.
-But warns that the young apprentice cannot take on any of the five alone, he has to join forces with anyone of them that is on the good path before he can successfully take them down.
+The master realized the five were using their skills for evil and regretted teaching them.
+Before he died, he trained a young student in all five fighting styles and sent him on a mission: find the five and stop those using their skills for evil, while sparing those living a good life.
+However, the master warned the young apprentice that he couldn’t take on any of the five alone—he’d need to team up with one of the good fighters to succeed.

-The movie’s display of martial arts is its strong point; it is both interesting to see these styles being used and to see how they all had a weakness.
+The movie’s display of martial arts is its strong point.
+It’s fascinating to see these unique styles in action and how each one has its own weakness.

 Fist of Fury (1972)